ohayo/NoBotz/README.md

  ## Modifying the packet ratelimits <br>
  - The packet ratelimits work on a dictionary mapping of packet type (as an int) to their maximum value per the timeframe configured.
 (Which is 60000ms by default or 1 minute) <br>
  - You can modify these in PacketTypeToMaxPerTimeFrame.
 Just add a new packet type mapped to its maximum value per timeframe, or modify an existing entry. <br>
- - There are also some fake packet IDs for things like chat (assigned packet type 201) and particles (assigned packet type 202) because they are net modules.
+ - There are also some fake packet IDs for things like chat (assigned packet type 201) and particles (assigned packet type 209) because they are net modules.
+To limit net modules just use 200 + net module ID for the packet type.

  **It is highly recommended that you adjust the values in NoBots.json to fit your server's needs. <br>
  There is no universal "sweet spot" for every server so tweak the limits and timeframes to minimize the rate of false positives.**